Entanglement and factorization in axion-de Sitter universes: Brief review of axion-de Sitter wormholes

 where $\rho$ is the energy density of the axion particles, and the dot indicates differentiation.
-This simply represents a spatially closed FLRW cosmology; a positive cosmological constant; and axion particles, which have an equation of state $\rho=p$, the latter being the pressure.
+The relation above simply represents a spatially closed FLRW cosmology; a positive cosmological constant; and axion particles, which have an equation of state $\rho=p$, the latter being the pressure.